Updated as per GOI budget 2020-21

 It was pointed out to me that my entire mutual fund portfolio is comprised of growth options.
 This lead to a lengthy and interesting discussion about the mutual fund dividend option.
 This discussion made me aware of the misconception people have about the dividend option.

 When I started investing in mutual funds, I read a lot about growth and dividend options.
 Since then growth option just became a default for me.
 So, why is it better to stay away from the mutual fund dividend option?
 The dividends paid are not an extra benefit.
 In reality, dividend results in less appreciation of Net Asset Value (NAV).
 The dividend is also marketed as being a tax-free income.
 But you might end up paying more taxes.
-The fund house distributes the dividend after deducting the Dividend Distribution Tax (DDT).
 The dividend option being a source of regular income is also a myth.
 The fund house is not bound to distribute dividends.
 In cases when fund’s earnings are negative or below a certain level, there might be zero dividends distributed.

 What is Mutual Fund Dividend Option?

 When you invest a certain amount in a mutual fund, you have two options.
 Growth option and dividend option, the dividend option with reinvestment being just a repackaged dividend option.

 In the dividend option, a certain portion of the profit made by the fund is distributed among the investors as a dividend.
 This dividend can be on a monthly, quarterly, half-yearly, or yearly basis.
 The profit comes from the dividend or interest of securities held by the fund, or the capital gain made by selling some of the securities held.

 There are many myths which are propagated about mutual fund dividend.
 The myths are:

 - The dividend received is an extra benefit over and above the growth of our investment.
 Just like the dividend offered by stocks.